CALL FOR ABSTRACTS

 -

-Each presentation should be no more than 50 minutes, which includes Q&A.
+Each presentation should be no more than 50 minutes long and should include a Q&A.

 -